 It was during the following year that Thomas Henry Killingbeck’s name began to be reported in connection with the ILP.
 He must have been well respected by then as he was chosen to preside over at least two lectures at the Temperance Hall in Rothwell.
 The first, on a Saturday night in January, was by Willie Lunn in connection with the National Committee for the Break Up of the Poor Law.
 This had been set up following a four year long Royal Commission concluding in 1909 with the publication of two opposing reports, the most significant being the Minority Report by the Fabian socialists, Sydney and Beatrice Webb.

-It is widely seen as laying the foundation for many of the social reforms, including the National Health Service, finally introduced by the Labour government after 1945.
+It is widely seen as laying the foundation for many of the social reforms, including the National Health Service, finally introduced by the Labour government in 1948.
 As Beatrice Webb wrote: “Its purpose was to secure a national minimum of civilised life, open to all alike, of both sexes and all classes, by which we meant sufficient nourishment and training when young, a living wage when able-bodied, treatment when sick, and modest but secure livelihood when disabled or aged.”

 Illustrated by 55 “beautiful lantern slides” Willie Lunn’s lecture was titled: “The prevention of destitution and the failure of the Poor Law.”
 The pictures showed slum housing and workers in sweatshops.
 There were scenes of homeless men and women sleeping out in the open on the Thames Embankment in London and being given soup by the Salvation Army.
 Crowds of the unemployed were shown waiting at the docks and factory gates.